Growing plants in space is a new challenge.

 When people ask what happens to plants in space, we like to give the astronaut analogy.
 Our astronauts can and do live in space- but not without consequence.
 Like plants, humans have evolved to live in an environment with gravity.
 Astronauts experience problems internally and externally when in space.
 These are things such as intense exposure to radiation, loss of bone density, muscle mass, problems with vision, and changes in blood and intracranial pressure.

 Similarly, plants can and do grow in space- but not without consequence.
 For a full list of how plants are affected by spaceflight check out the page below.

 Plants experience molecular stress during spaceflight.

-Current astrobotany research shows that we have difficulty growing plants in space.
+Current astrobotany research shows that plants change on a molecular level in response to space environments.
 Microgravity, ionizing radiation and oxidative stress are all factors that influence astrobotany experiments.
-Often, plants experience immense symptoms similar to external stress factors in space.

 Plants are a critical part of bioregenerative life support systems.